confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/show-queries.md

 `SHOW QUERIES EXTENDED` lists queries running in the cluster in more detail.

-Query Status
+Query State
 -----------

-`RUNNING`: the query was either just started, or has been running without errors.
+* `RUNNING`: the query was either just started, or has been running without errors.

-`ERROR`: the query has entered an error state.
+* `ERROR`: the query has entered an error state.

-`UNRESPONSIVE`: the host running the query returned an error when requesting the query status.
+* `UNRESPONSIVE`: the host running the query returned an error when requesting the query state.

 Example
 -------